ryanmgds/P4-Wildcats/README.md

 ## Big Idea 5 Impact of Computing

 # Goals
-- Our biggest goal, that needs to be completed ASAP is the RPI / AWS deployment

 - Create login session that can interact with a SQL database